AIPowerGrid/AI-Power-Grid-Core/CONTRIBUTING.md

 about Git.

   - Push changes to your fork
-  - Create pull request to the develop branch
+  - Create pull request

 The title of the pull request should be prefixed by the component or area that the pull request affects.
 Valid areas as:

-  - *Build* for changes to the build-system
   - *Consensus* for changes to consensus critical code
-  - *Depends* for changes to depends
   - *Docs* for changes to the documentation
-  - *GUI* for changes to aipg-qt
+  - *Qt* for changes to aipg-qt
   - *Mining* for changes to the mining code
   - *Net* or *P2P* for changes to the peer-to-peer network code
   - *RPC/REST/ZMQ* for changes to the RPC, REST or ZMQ APIs